-Putting aside the very real human cost, war has also serious economic costs – loss of buildings, infrastructure, a decline in the working population, uncertainty, rise in debt and disruption to normal economic activity.
-Yet, from some perspectives war can also be beneficial in terms of creating demand, employment, innovation and profits for business.
-To a large extent, it depends on whether the war takes place in your country or another.
+Putting aside the very real human cost, war has also serious economic costs – damage to infrastructure, a decline in the working population, inflation, shortages, uncertainty, a rise in debt and disruption to normal economic activity.

 War and inflation

 In many circumstances, war can lead to inflation – which leads to loss of people’s savings, rise in uncertainty and loss of confidence in the financial system.
 For example, in the US civil war, the Confederacy struggled financially to meet the cost of the war.
 Therefore, they started printing money to pay soldiers’ salaries.
 But, as they printed money, the value of money soon declined.
 High inflation hits middle-income savers the most as they see the value of their savings wiped out.